 Two to four weeks.

-Once punches are consistent and routes are tuned, travel time drops, estimates get real, and disputes shrink.
+Once punches are consistent and routes are refined, travel time decreases, estimates become realistic, and disputes diminish.
 Field Service Time Tracking accelerates each step.

 Do we need IT to deploy?